uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 > _prob.tsv: contains the prediction results with two columns: the predicted target label and the positive class probability

-> _.html: The visualization of keywords from selected text sample
+> _.html: The visualization of keywords from the selected text sample

 > epoch_loss.png: illustrates the average training and validation loss across each epoch